UltraEngine/Documentation/CPP/LoadTexture.md

 ## Returns

-Returns the loaded texture, or NULL if no pixmap was loaded.
+Returns the loaded texture, or NULL if no texture was loaded.

 ## Example